nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_composition.md

 Represents the top level topic/problem structure of a consultation or in the case of flat 'unstructured' consultations is used to group the resources representing record entries within the source consultation.

-### extension.valueId or valueReference - reference may be better ###
+### extension.valueReference ###

 TO DO add extension to allow resolution of problem link to composition section - will be back reference to problem id ... nb this is in the 1st instance intended to be used to resolve the problem reference e.g. problem references composition and consumer must then look for the section with the id that corresponds to the problem to make the linkage c

-But also is this libnk needed - if standardisation means expanding linkages to child resources?
+But also is this link needed - if standardisation means expanding linkages to child resources?

 ### Composition.section.title ###